Kansas has new academy to promote now-legal industrial hemp

 #ReadLocal

-Kansas Gov. Jeff Colyer signed legislation in April to allow industrial hemp production for research purposes.
-He said the goal is encourage the resurgence of hemp as a production crop and promote economic development.
+Legislators approved legislation nearly unanimously this year to allow for the production of industrial hemp for research purposes.
+Republican Gov. Jeff Colyer signed it in April and said the goal is encourage the resurgence of hemp as a production crop and promote economic development in rural Kansas.

-President Donald Trump recently signed a federal farm bill legalizing hemp farming.
+President Donald Trump recently signed a massive federal farm bill that legalized hemp farming.
+U.S. Sen. Pat Roberts, a Kansas Republican who serves as Senate Agriculture Committee chairman, helped negotiate the measure's final version.

+Colyer said farmers have expressed an interest, but that "there is a lot of work to do it right.
+It's not going to be for everyone."

+Industrial hemp stalks can be converted to clothing, rope, carpeting, caulking, insulation, cardboard and newsprint.
+Seeds can be processed into coatings, solvents, varnishes, inks and fuel.
+Lotions, soaps and shampoos can be produced from stems, and CBD oil can be extracted from its flowers, an option for pain relief without the marijuana high.

 Comments